‘Apocalyptic’ Turkey wildfires spread as 14 killed in blazes sparked by 50C heat

 ‘Apocalyptic’ Turkey wildfires spread as 14 killed in blazes sparked by record 50C heatwave

-Over a thousand firefighters are battling flames outside the country’s fourth-largest city Bursa
+More than a thousand firefighters are battling flames outside the country’s fourth-largest city, Bursa

 Flames are closing in on Turkey’s fourth-largest city as wildfires that have killed at least 14 people continue to ravage the country.

-Flames have scorched 3,000 hectares around the city and more than 1,100 firefighters battled the flames around Bursa, as the highway linking the city to the capital, Ankara, was closed as forests surrounding burned.
+Flames have scorched 3,000 hectares around the city and more than 1,100 firefighters have battled the flames around Bursa, while the highway linking the city to the capital, Ankara, has been closed as surrounding forests burn.

 Some 14 people have died in recent weeks, including 10 rescue volunteers and forestry workers killed Wednesday in a fire in Eskisehir in western Turkey.

-Unseasonably high temperatures, dry conditions and strong winds have fuelled the flames that has led to dozens of severe wildfires hitting the country daily since late June.
-The government declaring two western provinces, Izmir and Bilecik, disaster areas on Friday.
+Unseasonably high temperatures, dry conditions and strong winds have fuelled dozens of severe wildfires hitting the country daily since late June.
+The government declared two western provinces, Izmir and Bilecik, disaster areas on Friday.

-Turkey’s minister of agriculture and forestry İbrahim Yumaklı said fire crews across the country confronted 76 separate blazes Saturday, 28 of which were in forests and 48 in rural areas, and the country's north west was under the greatest threat, including Karabuk, where wildfires have burned since Tuesday.
+Turkey’s minister of agriculture and forestry, İbrahim Yumakli, said fire crews across the country tackled 76 separate blazes on Saturday, 28 of which were in forests and 48 in rural areas, and the country’s northwest was under the greatest threat, including Karabuk, where wildfires have burned since Tuesday.

-Mr Yumaklı said Turkey broken an all-time temperature record on Friday of 50.5C in the southeastern Sirnak.
-Information published by the country’s General Directorate of Meteorology suggested that temperatures would rise by another 10 degrees, starting Saturday.
+Mr Yumakli said Turkey broke an all-time temperature record on Friday of 50.5C in the southeastern city of Sirnak.
+Information published by the country’s General Directorate of Meteorology suggested that temperatures would rise by another 10 degrees from Saturday.
 The highest temperatures for July were seen in 132 other locations.

-Justice Minister Yilmaz Tunc said late Saturday that prosecutors had investigated fires in 33 provinces since June 26, and that legal action had been taken against 97 suspects.
+Justice minister Yilmaz Tunc said late Saturday that prosecutors had investigated fires in 33 provinces since 26 June, and that legal action had been taken against 97 suspects.

-Minister Yumaklı, shared a message to citizens, telling them that the best way to extinguish fires is to prevent them in the first place.

-"As the Ministry of Agriculture and Forestry, we are on the ground fighting forest fires with our planes, helicopters, and unmanned aerial vehicles in the sky, our forest heroes on duty 24/7 on the ground, our land vehicles, AFAD, the provincial governor's office, local governments, and non-governmental organizations.
+Minister Yumakli also shared a message to citizens: “As the Ministry of Agriculture and Forestry, we are on the ground fighting forest fires with our planes, helicopters, and unmanned aerial vehicles in the sky, our forest heroes on duty 24/7 on the ground, our land vehicles, AFAD, the provincial governor’s office, local governments, and non-governmental organisations.

 Join our commenting forum